 2. Cleveland, OH

-Ohio‘s county capital, Cleveland is also the largest city in the state.
+Ohio‘s county capital, Cleveland, is also the largest city in the state and one of the poorest cities in US.
 It is about 60 miles west of Pennsylvania and is located in the northeastern portion of the state on the southern side of Lake Erie, across the United States maritime border from Canada.

 Healthcare, banking, finance, education, insurance, manufacturing, sports, and technology constitute the backbone of Greater Cleveland’s varied economy.
 More than 2 million people call the Cleveland metro region home, making it the 33rd biggest in the United States.